Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 ## Usage: ./install-k8s-on-linux.sh [OPTIONS for control plane node or worker node]

-## Control Plane Node :
+## Control Plane Node Options  :
-> - --ctrl-plane-node       installs and configures control plane node with latest k8s version.
+- --ctrl-plane-node       installs and configures control plane node with latest k8s version.
-> - --pod-network-cidr      this option sets the CIDR of your choice for the pod network.
+- --pod-network-cidr      this option sets the CIDR of your choice for the pod network.
-> - --calico-with-tigera    optional - calico with tigera is installed instead of basic calico CNI setup.
+- --calico-with-tigera    optional - calico with tigera is installed instead of basic calico CNI setup.

 Example Usage :
 ```